Well-being and Self-transformation in Natural Landscapes

 Palgrave Macmillan/ Springer Nature

 Out October 2018

-Welcome to Sharing Natural Scotland – a website where I write about my research with groups of people in rural ‘natural’ landscapes in Scotland and what I find out.
-My research is always based on three things: The self, the group and the environment, and how they interact with one another.
+Welcome to Sharing Natural Scotland – a website where I write about my research with groups of people in rural ‘natural’ landscapes in Scotland.
+My research is based on three things: The self, the group and the environment, and how they interact with one another.